RikerlWien/eutl_orm/README.md

 )
 ````

+### Data

+For now, the local database is empty.
+We will populate it with data retrieved from https://www.euets.info/.
+Download the zip file from https://www.euets.info/static//download/eutl.zip and save it
+in `data/eutl.zip`

+### Set up the database

-To setup the database, run the python script `scripts/setup_db.py`
+To set up the database, run the python script `scripts/setup_db.py`.
+The process typically takes up
+to 10 minutes.